imanshu03/javascript-questions/polyfills/object-assign/readme.md

 The `Object.assign` method is a standard way to copy values from one or more source objects to a target object.
 However, in scenarios where you need to support older environments that do not implement this method, creating a polyfill can be beneficial.
 Here’s how you can implement a polyfill for `Object.assign`.

+You can read more about [Object.assign on mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign)

 ### Usage Example

 Here’s how you can use the polyfilled `Object.polyfillAssign` function: